 This creamy Copy cat KFC Cole Slaw recipe is quite possibly the perfect side dish.
 You are not going to believe how easy it is to make this restaurant favorite in your own kitchen!
 Shredded green cabbage and carrots tossed with that notorious KFC Coleslaw Dressing.
 It is sure to be the hit of your backyard barbecues and family gatherings.

 I am sure that just about everyone in America has eaten at a Kentucky Fried Chicken restaurant in their lifetime.
 I have fond memories of family get-togethers, pot lucks and picnics where that iconic bucket of extra crispy chicken, mashed potatoes, biscuits, and cole slaw were ever-present.
 It was always my favorite coleslaw recipe.

-I’ll admit it, I have always loved Kentucky Fried Chicken, and even though I have never gotten the chicken recipe just right, I am happy to say that after years of trying and tweaking recipes, I have the coleslaw recipe just how I like it.
+I’ll admit it, I have always loved Kentucky Fried Chicken, and until recently, I had never gotten the chicken recipe just right, but I am happy to say that after years of trying and tweaking recipes, I now have the coleslaw recipe, and the KFC copycat chicken recipe just how I like it.

 KFC COLESLAW COPYCAT RECIPE

 We always make this coleslaw recipe when my husband and sons return from their annual fishing trip.
 We have a big Walleye fish fry and this slaw makes the perfect side dish.

 But just because we make this delicious coleslaw recipe when we make fish, doesn’t mean that it doesn’t go with everything.
 Of course, fried chicken is the obvious main course, but this recipe is a great side salad for your next picnic or summer potlucks no matter what is coming off of the grill!